 - Details about disputes can be found on the following websites: Disputes Tribunal: Simple Justice

-Q. A tree on a neighbour's property is growing to high.
+Q. A tree on a neighbour's property is growing too high.
 Does the Council have a height restriction on trees on private property?

-- The Council has no height restrictions on trees either in the District Plan or in the Napier City Council consolidated By-laws.
+- The Council has no height restrictions on trees either in the District Plan or in the By-laws.